dinodev76/GC-Examples/README.md

 1. **BLDFILES**: This programs reads a line sequential file and copies the contents to new indexed and relative output files.

-    To compile and run it from VS Code, click on BLDFILES.cob and select Terminal/Run Task.../Compile and Run Selected Program.
+    To compile and run it from VS Code, click on BLDFILES.cob and select Terminal/Run Task.../Compile and Run Selected Main Program.

 2. **RDWADJST**: This program adjusts the Record Descriptor Word (RDW) on variable length record files, to support uploading and downloading such files to/from an IBM mainframe.
 GnuCOBOL expects RDWs to have a record length excluding the RDW while the mainframe RDWs have a record length including the RDW, i.e. the GnuCOBOL RDW record length is 4 less than the mainframe.